spatie/twitter-streaming-api/README.md

 ## Getting credentials

 In order to use this package you'll need to get some credentials from Twitter.
-Head over to the [Application management on Twitter](https://apps.twitter.com/) where you create an application.
+Head over to the [Application management on Twitter](https://apps.twitter.com/) to create an application.

 Once you've created your application, click on the `Keys and access tokens` tab to retrieve your `consumer_key`, `consumer_secret`, `access_token` and `access_token_secret`.